 - 1 Tablespoon olive oil

-- 1 Tablespoon Greek Seasoning or you can use all purpose seasoning
+- 1 Tablespoon Greek Seasoning substitute all purpose seasoning or fresh chopped parsley with salt and pepper

 - 1 pound large cleaned shrimp